logzio/logz-docs/_source/logzio_collections/_prometheus-sources/apache-mesos-telegraf.md

 ## Overview

+Apache Mesos is an open-source project to manage computer clusters.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Apache Mesos metrics to Logz.io, you need to add the **inputs.mesos** and **outputs.http** plug-ins to your Telegraf configuration file.